iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/mirror-picture-hanging.md

 What you get with mirror & picture hanging

 #description
-Whether it’s a statement mirror, a family photo wall, or a stylish gallery layout, we’ll make sure everything is perfectly aligned and safely fitted.
+Whether it's a statement mirror, a family photo wall, or a stylish gallery layout, we'll make sure everything is perfectly aligned and safely fitted.
 Our handymen{{ $doc.location }} take care of measuring, drilling, and securing your items to any wall type — including brick, plaster, and stud walls.

 #items